 ‘In the halcyon days of Angel Witch we toured constantly, either in our own right or with the likes of Black Sabbath, Motorhead, Saxon, April Wine and Girlschool.
 We played all over the UK and Europe.
 My favourite gigs to this day are still Newcastle City Hall, Manchester Apollo, Hammersmith Odeon and the Marquee’.

+In September ’82 I went to Newcastle Mayfair to see Tygers of Pan Tang and Tytan opened the show (ticket above).
+What can you remember from then Kev ?
 ‘In ’82 with Tytan we went all around the UK on The Cage Tour with Tygers of Pan Tang.
 During the tour we had an exotic dancer that used to come on stage and perform a rather raunchy routine with our singer Kal during the song Money for Love.
 The fans loved Carmine Brudenell but the Tygers hated how well she went down, so tried to stop her getting on stage.
 They put up barriers at the side but she always managed to appear, she even once climbed through ‘The Cage’ and did her routine from the drum riser !
 Strangely we weren’t asked to do the European tour!!

 Then in my days with Paul Samson’s Empire, I’ve good memories supporting Iron Maiden on the Somewhere in Time Tour in ’86”.